Skip to main content

 .url.extractWOParams()

-this.utils.url.extractWOParams(url)- the method takes a link and returns the same link truncated to the parameter string.
+this.utils.url.extractWOParams(url)- the method takes a link and returns the same link trimmed to the parameter string.
 That is, it will return the URL up to ?

 .removeHtml()

-this.utils.removeHtml(string) - the method takes a string and returns it cleared of html tags.
+this.utils.removeHtml(string) - the method takes a string and returns it cleaned from HTML tags

 .removeNoDigit()